Berkeley-MDes/tdf-fa24-anoshrimp/README.md

 &nbsp;

+**Discoveries, Thoughts**

+*Challenges*

+A key challenge was ensuring that the button press accurately controlled the LED's blinking period without delays or missed inputs.
+Debugging button responsiveness and dealing with timing issues in the code required careful adjustments, especially when the LED didn’t change its blinking behavior consistently.

+*What is working?*

+The button successfully changes the LED's blinking period when pressed, and the system responds promptly.
+The LED behavior is visually clear, and the timing adjustments from the button presses are working reliably after troubleshooting the timing logic.

+*What is to be done?*

+Further refinement could include ensuring the button press is debounced to avoid false triggering or unintended behavior.
+Improving the code to handle rapid presses and ensuring smooth transitions between blinking periods are additional goals for optimizing the interaction.

 **How the Elements Work Together to Create a Cohesive Whole:**

 * Timing System: The timing system controls the LED blink rate, which changes based on the button presses.
 This provides real-time feedback, allowing the system to react to user input, making it dynamic and interactive.